Xakkusu/1_project_pilates/README.md

 #### Hero Image
 <img src="docs/features/hero-image-feature.html.png" alt="hero image of a pilates studio" width="90%">

-- The visually pleasing image is of a pilates studio with reformers lined up behind one another.
+- The visually pleasing image of a pilates studio with reformers lined up behind one another.
 - The semi-transparent cover text informs the user about the main topic of the website while being in line with the overall color scheme of the website.
 - The image is responsive and the cover text switches to the left side on smaller screens to not be on top of the reformer.
 This way the main message of the website is still transferred to the user